liuup/ccfddl-bar/README.md

 # Installation
 1. Download the lastest version from [releases](https://github.com/liuup/ccfddl-bar/releases)
 2. unzip the downloaded file
-3. drag the `ccfddl-bar.app` to your Applications folder
+3. Double-click or drag the `ccfddl-bar.app` to your Applications folder

 # Requirements
 - macOS 13.5 (Ventura) or later